christinaroise/Quarantine/Readme.md

 ## To-do list
 - add an intro animation when starting app
 - Universal:
-    - active-style color of icons in BottomNavigation
-    - article/newspaper needs "heart" on img when saved to LocalStorage
+    - clean up code (add btn on:taps in store to make compomnents 100% reusable)
 - Dashboard:
     - reset scroll position in filteredComponent(read: PrimaryList)
     - Recommended section
-        - this will be run by the kind of newspapers and articles that are saved to localStorage
     - geoLocation does not fetch the device's position
     - add Discover component
-- Browse:
-    - Buttons need to change text or icon and color when source(newspaper) is added to Library
-    - Filtermodal:
-        - Buttons need active-styling
-        - cancle button different styling
 - Library/Bookmarks:
-    - unsave function in Library
+    - unsave function and styling in Library and Bookmarks
-    - add heart icons to columnlist ?
-Last step.
 - FilterBar:
     - Buttons need active-styling
-    - add "all/reset" option to filterBar
+    - add "all" option to filterBar
-- Android/iOS:
+- Search/Browse
-    - Button styling on Android needs changing
-    - font does not set???
+    - make add/removebutton universal (or add to secondary card)
+    - move functions from SimpleList to Browse
-    - border-radius does not work on android
+    - filter does not reset sources ??
-    - Modals width is not 100%

 ## Set up
 ```html